babylonhealth/ios-playbook/Cookbook/Technical-Documents/OutOffOfficeRequest.md

 When we leave on holidays we should make sure we leave our work either finished or delegated to someone else.
 There are a couple of steps that should be performed to reduce the impact of the absence.

 1. Try to finish any work in progress before you go.
 1. Resolve the reviews on your opened PRs and try to get them merged.
 1. In the event of not being able to complete 1. and/or 2. please sync with another iOS Engineer, ideally someone from your squad, and do a handover.
 When handing over an opened PR please make sure you add the iOS Engineer as `Assignee`.
+1. Make sure your JIRA tickets are up-to-date.
+Any pending ticket should
+	1. Have a description of what is left to be done.
+	1. Who to contact if necessary.
+	1. If it's something urgent should be assigned to another team member and a proper handover should be done with that person.
 1. [Add yourself to the PullReminder exclusion list](#steps-to-be-added-to-the-pullreminder-exclusion-list) to prevent you to be added as a PR reviewer while you are away.
 1. Once you get back, you have to remove yourself from the PullReminder exclusion list.
 Adding a Slack reminder (`/remind me to reactivate PullReminder on <date>`) before you leave might help you not to forget.